North Korean delegation visits Manila ahead of regional security meeting

 Vice Foreign Minister Choe Hui Choi led a delegation for a one-day visit to discuss preparations for the ASEAN Regional Forum meeting on Aug 7, Foreign Secretary Alan Peter Cayetano said.
 The Philippines is the chairman of the Association of South East Asian Nations this year.

-"The purpose of the visit is to discuss Foreign Minister Ri Su Yong participating at next week's meeting," he said, adding the talks were mainly focused on logistics after Philippine officials gave the North Koreans a tour of meeting venues.
+Cayetano said the purpose of the visit was to discuss Foreign Minister Ri Yong Ho participating at the event, and talks were mainly focused on logistics after Philippine officials gave the North Koreans a tour of meeting venues.

 The North Korean visit was not publicized until afterwards.